 Ph.D. in Human Sexuality (Widener University), LPC

-Dallas, Texas Therapist Specializing in Relationship and Sexual Issues, Infidelity, Communcation Building, Sexual Problems, Gender Identity
+Dallas, Texas Therapist Specializing in Relationship and Sexual Issues, Infidelity, Communication Building, Sexual Problems, Gender Counseling and Identity

-- Sexual performance concerns (e.g., erectile dysfunction, sexual pain, rapid ejaculation)
+- Sexual performance concerns (e.g., low desire, erectile dysfunction, sexual pain, rapid ejaculation)

 - Porn addiction or other client-identified problematic sexual behaviors

 In my previous (career) life, I worked in professional sports, agency, retail and start-up environments.
-After 11 years in marketing and advertising, I decided to take an exit ramp from the world of business and move over to the world of counseling and psychology.
-I hold a Bachelor’s in Marketing from Mississippi State University, a Master’s in Sports Management from the University of Texas at Austin and a Master’s of Science in Counseling from Southern Methodist University.
-I am a member of American Association of Sexuality Educators, Counselors and Therapists, National Association for Alcoholism, and Drug Abuse Counselors and Texas Counseling Association.
-When not in the office, I am training for a half-marathon, learning to cook or refining my amateur photographic skills.
+I decided to take an exit ramp from the world of business and move over to the world of counseling and psychology.
+I hold a Bachelor’s in Marketing from Mississippi State University, a Master’s in Sports Management from the University of Texas at Austin, a Master’s of Science in Counseling from Southern Methodist University, and a Ph.D. in Human Sexuality from Widener University.
+When not in the office, I’m training for a half-marathon, learning to cook or refining my amateur photographic skills.
 I also enjoy traveling, whether it’s a day trip to a hidden gem in Texas or a plane ride away.
-I am full of random facts, especially when it comes to 80’s trivia.
+I’m full of random facts, especially when it comes to 80’s trivia.
 When we work together, let’s see if I can answer your trivia question!

 I am a Licensed Professional Counselor.